Azure Boards

 ”No linked branch found”

-Cause: The work item has no Azure Repos branch or pull request linked in its Development section.
+Cause: No Azure Repos branch or pull request is linked in the work item’s Development section.

 Fix: